markusa4/sassy/README.md

 Note that the `nauty_hook` uses the static field `preprocessor::save_preprocessor` to access `p` again, which in turn accesses `p.saved_hook`.
 If multi-threading is used in this configuration, `preprocessor::save_preprocessor` should be changed to `thread_local`.
 This also holds for Traces.

+The `convert_sassy_to_nauty` method allocates memory for the graph, `lab` and `ptn` using the respective macros of nauty.
+Freeing up the memory again has to be handled by the user (again, the same holds for Traces).

 ## Example using Traces